Kiya86/PythonWeatherStation/README.md

 A terminal weather app that shows current conditions and 3-day forecasts.

+IMPORTANT: Inorder to for code to work properly you NEED to change the API key in the JSON file to your own API key from "WeatherAPI.com."
+Don't worry I made sure it is free.

 ## Features
 - Current temperature and "feels like"
 - Wind speed and humidity